amatiash/rust-bootcamp-microservices/Stage 2.md

 __Setting up continuous deployment__

-***
-THIS STEP IS OPTIONAL BECAUSE IT REQUIRES ABOUT $5 USD TO COMPLETE.
-YOU WILL HAVE TO PAY DIGITAL OCEAN TO SPIN UP A DROPLET.
-***

 To setup continuous deployment follow these steps:

-1. Create a DigitalOcean account: https://www.digitalocean.com/
+1. Create an AWS account: https://aws.amazon.com/

-2. Create a Digital Ocean droplet.
-The config I used is listed below but feel free to use your own (*Make sure to use `Password` as the authentication method!*).
+2. Create an AWS EC2 instance.
+Follow these steps (*Make sure to use `Password` as the authentication method!*):

-    - __Region:__ New York
-    - __Data center:__ NYC 1
-    - __Image:__ Ubuntu 22.10 x64
-    - __Size:__ Shared CPU / Basic / Regular SSD
-    - __Authentication Method:__ Password
+    - Go to the EC2 Dashboard in the AWS Management Console
+    - Click "Launch Instance"
-    - __Hostname:__ rust-bootcamp-microservices
+    - __Name:__ rust-bootcamp-microservices
+    - __Application and OS Images:__ Ubuntu Server 22.04 LTS (HVM), SSD Volume Type
+    - __Instance type:__ t2.micro
+    - __Key pair:__ Create new key pair or proceed without a key pair
+    - __Network settings:__
+        - Create security group or use existing
+        - Allow SSH traffic from anywhere (0.0.0.0/0)
+        - Add custom TCP rule for port 50051 from anywhere (0.0.0.0/0)
+    - __Configure storage:__ 8 GiB gp2
+    - __Advanced details:__
+        - User data (add this script to set up password authentication):
+        ```bash
+        #!/bin/bash
+        echo 'ubuntu:YourPasswordHere' | chpasswd
+        sed -i 's/PasswordAuthentication no/PasswordAuthentication yes/' /etc/ssh/sshd_config
+        sed -i 's/#PasswordAuthentication yes/PasswordAuthentication yes/' /etc/ssh/sshd_config
+        systemctl restart sshd
+        ```
+        Replace `YourPasswordHere` with a secure password.
+    - Click "Launch instance"
     ---
-    __NOTE:__ Make sure to save the Droplet's password somewhere safe.
+    __NOTE:__ Make sure to save the instance password you set in the user data script.
 We will use it in following steps.
+Also note down the public IP address of your instance.

-3. Configure droplet
+3. Configure EC2 instance

-    Now you should have a machine in the cloud (droplet) which you can deploy to.
-Next we'll configure that droplet by following these steps:
+    Now you should have a machine in the cloud (EC2 instance) which you can deploy to.
+Next we'll configure that instance by following these steps:

-    - SSH into your droplet: https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/
+    - SSH into your EC2 instance: `ssh ubuntu@YOUR_EC2_PUBLIC_IP`
-    - Once connected to your droplet install docker and docker compose:
+    - Once connected to your instance install docker and docker compose:

         ```bash
         sudo apt-get update
         sudo apt-get install docker.io
         sudo apt-get install docker-compose
+        sudo usermod -aG docker ubuntu
         ```

 4. Update GitHub workflow